bead.lists¶

 Bases: BeadBaseModel

-A collection of experimental lists.
+A collection of experimental lists with partitioning metadata.

 Attributes: